CalmDownKarm/annotation-tool/userflow.md

 - Server on startup, does the following :
     - read through datasets folder and for every dataset ensure that 3 tables exist.
     - if they don't exist, create them.
+    - Inserts dataset into one the tables created.
+    - TODO: Add support for delta inserts

 --
  /home